Primitive Christianity Revived, Again

 My husband and I take a right at the driveway marked by a light blue sandwich board sign:

 We enter the living room of the farmhouse where our Meeting gathers every Sunday for worship.
-I settle into a straight-backed chair softened with an ivory sheepskin, close my eyes, place…Continue
+I settle into a straight-backed chair softened with an ivory sheepskin, close my eyes, place my feet flat on the floor, rest my open palms in my lap, and…Continue

 wow how we can have that ahh haa moment at any time in our lives amazes me.
 To me they are gift of grace that we have done nothing to receive!!